bobye/neuron/README.md

 neuron
 ========

-This project is still under development, which aims at a generic framework to experiment heterogeneous neural network structures.
-There is no release at current time.
+This project is _in progress_, which aims at a generic framework to experiment heterogeneous neural network structures.
+No release available for now.

 Creator: [Jianbo Ye](http://www.personal.psu.edu/jxy198)